-The potential for ecological effects from the bioaccumulation over reference of dieldrin, total chlordane, total endosulfans, 1,4-Dichlorobenzene, chromium, copper, lead, nickel, silver, and zinc was evaluated by comparing to a Water Quality Criterion Tissue Level (WQCTL).
+The potential for ecological effects from the bioaccumulation over reference of dieldrin, total chlordane, total endosulfans, 1,4-dichlorobenzene, chromium, lead, nickel, and silver was evaluated by comparing to a Water Quality Criterion Tissue Level (WQCTL).
 The WQCTL is calculated by multiplying the Clean Water Act Section 304(a)(1) Federal water quality criterion chronic value (CV) for the chemical by the empirically determined bioconcentration factor (BCF) for the chemical for a representative marine organism (Lee, et al., 1989).
 A BCF is the ratio of the concentration of a contaminant in an organism to the concentration of the contaminant in water.
-Thus, the WQCTL represents the tissue concentration.
+Thus, the WQCTL represents the tissue concentration that would be expected in an organism exposed to water containing the chemical at the CV concentration.
 This level is set to protect 95% of all tested organisms included in the water quality criterion database, thus representing a conservative level of protection (USEPA, 1985b).
 Table 1 lists the calculated WQCTLs.
-Sources of CVs and BCFs are USEPA ambient water quality criteria documents (USEPA 1980b, 1980c, 1980d, 1980e, 1980f, 1984a, 1984b, 1985a,

-1985c, 1986, 1987b and 1992a) and Calabrese (1984)(for silver).
+Sources of CVs and BCFs are USEPA ambient water quality criteria documents (USEPA 1980b, 1980c, 1980d, 1980e, 1980f, 1984a, 1984b, 1985a, 1985c, 1986, 1987b and 1992a) and Calabrese (1984)(for silver).
 Calculations are shown in attachment A. None of the WQCTLs were exceeded.
 Therefore, these bioaccumulation test results do not indicate a potential for undesirable ecological effects.